-Fourth, for the sub-division of the trend and gap, the use of the univariate HP Filter with a smoothing parameter of 400,000 was kept, but, in order to obtain more intuitive gap values, the filtering commenced from the first quarter of 1998 such that in the first four years the division received from the two-sided HP filtering ran for the full time series (from 1998 Q1 to 2015 Q1) was used, and the one-sided HP filtering was used only for the dates thereafter.
+Fourth, the sub-division of the trend and gap was slightly modified.
+The use of the univariate HP Filter with a smoothing parameter of 400,000 was kept, but to get more intuitive gap values the filtering commenced from the first quarter of 1998 such that in the first four years the division received from the two-sided HP filtering ran for the full time series (from 1998 Q1 to 2015 Q1) was used, and the one-sided HP filtering was used only for the dates thereafter.